 Friend to Friend

-Many people say they do believe God is who He says He is and that He is able to do what He says he will do but falter at the point of believing that God is willing to work in their lives.
+Many people say they do believe God is who He says He is and that He is able to do what He says he will do, but falter at the point of believing that God is willing to work in their lives.
 If we don’t believe He is willing to keep His promises, we are not walking in faith.
-Oh, we find it easy to agree mentally with the truth that we serve a powerful God who loves us and has a great plan for our life, but that belief is worthless until it settles in our hearts and changes the way we live.
+Oh, we find it easy to agree mentally with the truth that we serve a powerful God who loves us and has a great plan for our life.
+But that belief is worthless until it changes the way we live.
 If we don’t live it, we don’t really believe it.
 If we are not willing to step away from the shore, we will miss so much of what God has for us in life.

 Father, I come to You today with a faith that seems so small.
 I want to believe You, Lord.
 I want to walk by faith, knowing that You will keep every promise You have ever made.
 Help my unbelief, Lord.